288 Farm Lane Room 347

-Dr. Smitley works closely with the turfgrass, nursery and floriculture industries on identifying and solving insect pest problems, including best management practices for growers and landscapers.
+Dr. Smitley works closely with the turfgrass, nursery and floriculture industries on identifying insect pest problems, and researching best management practices to address them.
 Basic and applied research is followed with extension recommendations for growers.
 In 1991, Dr. Smitley worked with Dr. Bauer to introduce Entomophaga maimaiga, a natural fungal pathogen of gypsy moth, into Michigan.
 E. maimaiga is now widespread throughout the state and forest defoliation due to gypsy is less than 1/10th of what it was in the early 1990’s.
-In the last 10 years, research on emerald borer led to the development of new management strategies, including the most widely used treatment for landscape trees: trunk injection with emamectin benzoate (TREEäge).
-Also, a series of field trials over the last 8 years led to a recent publication that explains how to use imidacloprid as a basal soil drench to reliably protect trees from emerald ash borer.
-This gives homeowners an option for treating their own trees with products available at local garden centers.
-Dr. Smitley introduced Ovavesicula popilliae, a natural pathogen of Japanese beetle, into Michigan in 2001 to help suppress populations of Japanese beetle.After 10 years, populations of Japanese beetle were lower and turf injury caused by Japanese beetle grubs was much less where O. popilliae was introduced.
+From 2003 to 2010, cooperative research between the Smitley lab and industry led to the development of new management strategies for emerald ash borer, including a product that homeowners can purchase at the garden center, and the most widely used professional product for landscape trees: trunk injection with emamectin benzoate (TREEäge).
+Dr. Smitley introduced Ovavesicula popilliae, a natural pathogen of Japanese beetle, into Michigan in 1999 to help suppress populations of Japanese beetle.After 17 years, populations of Japanese beetle have declined in southern Michigan.

 Current assignment: Teaching 15% | Research 35% | Extension 50%

-I teach ENT 364, Turfgrass Entomology, each fall semester to a class of 20 to 30 students, consisting mostly of Turf Management students in the 2-year or 4-year program.
+ENT 364.
+Turfgrass Entomology is taught each fall semester to a class of 20 to 30 students, consisting mostly of Turf Management students in the 2-year or 4-year program.
 For six years I also taught a similar class at Sichuan Agricultural University in Ya’an, China, as part of the MSU Sino-American Turfgrass Management program.
 The turfgrass entomology class focuses on the identification and management of the most important turfgrass insect pests.
 There is one 2.5 hour lab and two lectures each week.
 Students have an exam every other week, make a collection of at least 70 species of insects, complete a laboratory practical, and a final exam.
 Objectives for the class are for all students to be able to sight identify the most important turfgrass pests and beneficials, be able to discuss practical management options, and to write a scouting and pest management plant, including a budget for the golf course, lawn care company, or sports complex where they work.
 An additional objective is to teach students about graduate school options, including how to apply to graduate schools and how to apply for teaching or research assistantships.